ivan-hc/AppMan/README.md

 Updating applications and cleaning up any backup files created after each update.

 # What is not working?
-Installing applications from a repository using `appman -i [program]`, for this i must create a separate `appman-install` script.
+Installing applications from a repository using `appman -i [program]`, for this i wrote a separate `appman-install` script and a `appman-remove` script to remove them.
-I want to manage my scripts to create AppImages using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit), just like you can do with PKGBUILDs in Arch Linux with the AUR repository, but with the indemendency of AppImages, maybe creating a script that installs the AppImage, creates a .desktop file and the icon, maybe the options `-i` or `install` command.
+I've manage my scripts to create AppImages too using [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit), just like you can do with PKGBUILDs in Arch Linux with the AUR repository, but with the standalone nature of AppImages.
 Some of my scripts are already available in other repositories:

 [AnyDesk](https://github.com/ivan-hc/AnyDesk-AppImage-installer), the popular remote desktop's client;